lyannaliu/lyannaliu.github.io/Appendix.md

 As discussed in the conclusion, the authors also created their own metric of popularity, defined as the number of downloads on iTunes or the number of plays on Spotify.
 The Lasso regression was their preferred method based on final findings.

-II.
+<h2 id="2">2.
+The Million Song Dataset</h2>

 Bertin-Mahieux, T., Daniel P. W., and Lamere, P. E. (2011).
 The Million Song Dataset.
 ISMIR. http://labrosa.ee.columbia.edu/millionsong/.

 The Million Song Dataset is a collection of audio features and metadata for one million contemporary popular music tracks as presented by the authors.
 They reported on the dataset creation process, what was included in the dataset, and the dataset’s potential applications.
 The article contains resources and links to better understand the data and guide the user in analysis.
 The Million Song Dataset is the largest and most current research dataset in the music industry.